Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Experiments

-To investigate how much the original graph structure changes due to deletion after the model converges, we calculate the ratio of deleted edges to the total number of edges in original graph, which is termed total deletion ratio.
-Moreover, to validate whether LHE can effectively delete heterophilious edges, we consider the ratio of deleted heterophilious edge to the total of deleted edges, termed heterophilious edge deletion ratio.
+Edge classification is critical to the effectiveness of our framework.
+To look into the relationship between edge classification and model performance on downstream task (i.e., node classification), we measure to what degree the edges are correctly classified after the model converges, i.e., the accuracy of edge type identification.
+Moreover, to validate whether SA can effectively screen out heterophilious edges, we consider the ratio of true heterophilious edge to the total of identified heterophilous edges, termed heterophilious edge recall.

-As is shown in Figure~\ref{fig:droprate}, the heterophilious edge deletion ratio is always much higher than the total edge deletion ratio on eight real graph datasets, indicating that our method can successfully detect heterophilious edges in most cases.
-It is interesting to note that the heterophilious edges in some graphs (i.e., Cornell, Texas and Wisconsin) are deleted completely (shown in Figure~\ref{fig:droprate}(b)), which accounts for the performance improvement by a large margin compared to the base model, while in other graphs the heterophilious edge deletion are relatively low (less than 30\%) and the resultant performance improvement is also limited.

-The reason that LHE performs better on some graph data than others is that the homophily level affects edge classification bias.
+The results in Table~\ref{tb:edge_acc} suggest that, the homophily level has an impact on edge classification bias, that is, the edge type classifier performs better on graphs with low homophily level than on highly homophilious graphs.
 More precisely, in graphs that have strong homophily/heterophily, homophilous/heterophilious edges are far more than heterophilious/homophilous edges.
 This imbalance is favorable when it is biased towards heterophilious edges.
 On the other hand, it will be undesirable for structure optimization when homophilous edges dominate, as in this setting the classifier has a higher chance to mistakenly infer an edge to be homophilous, whose ground-truth actually is heterophilious.

-We also note that though LHE-SGC successfully deletes all heterophilious edges in three graph datasets with strong heterophily (i.e., Texas, Cornell, and Wiscons), there is still a little gap between the performance of LHE-SGC and SGC's upper bound, as shown in Figure~\ref{fig:bound}.
-This is because our model will delete some homophilous edges by accident, indicating that those in-class edges have positive impacts on feature representation learning.
+As the recall index in the table suggests, heterophilous edges are successfully spotted in graphs with strong heterophily, while their identification suffers from homophily bias.

+Recall that method 2 involves two channels of message passing: positive aggregation for homophilious neighbors (i.e., neighbors with the label same as central node's), and negative aggregation for heterophilous neighbors (i.e., neighbors with the labels different from central node's).
+So high-accuracy edge classification favors the positive message passing between intra-class nodes and negative message passing between inter-class nodes, which explains why SA performs better on graphs with low homophily.